There’s nothing like a warm bath, and these bath bombs just take it to the next level!

 - 30-40 drops of essential oils

-- In a small bowl, combine the wet ingredients together (oil, and witch hazel) and mix well.
-Then, add in the essential oils.
+- In a small bowl, combine the wet ingredients together; oil and witch hazel, and mix well.
+Add in the essential oils.

 - By the end the mixture should hold together when squeezed without crumbling.
 You may need to add slightly more witch hazel if it hasn’t reached this consistency.
-Using a spray bottle with the extra witch hazel can help to evenly coat the mixture.
+Using a spray bottle to add the extra witch hazel can help to evenly coat the mixture.

-- Leave to set for at least 24-48 hours, or until it’s hardened.
-Once dry, gently tap the mould to release the bath bomb and carefully place in an airtight container to store.
+- Leave to set for at least 24-48 hours, or until hardened.
+Once dry, gently tap the mould to release the bath bombs and carefully place in an airtight container to store.
 Use within 2 weeks.